-JAMK’s Office365 service has mandatory strong authentication requirement for staff users after Monday, March 15, 2021.
-For students, strong authentication is optional buut recommended.
-Below is short explanation what deos this mean, why is it necessary to require strong authentication and what needs to be done to enable the feature.
+JAMK’s Office365 service has mandatory strong authentication requirement for all users after Monday, January 17th 2022.
+For students, strong authentication has been optional until this date.
+Below is short explanation what does this mean, why is it necessary to require strong authentication and what needs to be done to enable the feature.

 What does strong authentication mean and how does it increase security?

 Strong authentication (MFA) means identification of user with some other method besides just username and password.

 It significantly improves the security of Office365 accounts that are subject to ongoing phishing scams.
 In addition to traditional username and password, there is a separate additional authentication.
 In Office365, this additional verification is done through an application installed on the mobile device.
 In this case, even if the ID or password ends up in the wrong hands, they will not be able to log in without confirmation via the mobile device of the user.
 An ID/password alone cannot be used to log in to any service that use strong authentication.